mohc/solid-1/src/uk/co/mohc/solid/isp/README.md

 particular behavior) and this Interface Segregation Principle because specific objects only implement the functionality they need.

-In the violation the Switches interface specifies all the different types of switches, the implementing classes dummy out the switches that they don't require.
+In the violation the CameraSwitches interface specifies all the different types of switches, the implementing classes dummy out the switches that they don't require.

 ## Exercise